-If you are planning on travelling out-with your home country to learn to ski, learning the basics of the language is crucial.
+If you are planning on traveling out of your home country to learn to ski, learning the basics of the language is crucial.
 Not only will it seem extraordinarily polite and will put you in good stead with your hosts, but furthermore, will make simple transactions easier – such as ordering food, drinks or buying your lift passes.

-Learning the language of your host nation will also minimise the chance that your hosts will coax you into a tourist trap, you may even get too see the real culture that lies behind the tourist façade.
-Finally, learning a language can be a real bonding experience if you are to embark on it with another person and it will allow you to develop relationships with those overseas, after all, the whole world doesn’t speak English; even though some British and American travellers believe they should!
+Learning the language of your host nation will also minimize the chance that your hosts will coax you into a tourist trap, you may even get to see the real culture that lies behind the tourist façade.
+Finally, learning a language can be a real bonding experience if you are to embark on it with another person and it will allow you to develop relationships with those overseas, after all, the whole world doesn’t speak English; even though some British and American travelers believe they should!

 WRONG!
 WRONG, WRONG, WRONG!!!